What to Do:

 On the flip side, other investors see market records as a reason for caution and are reluctant to stay invested.
 They're concerned that the market has reached a peak or is artificially high and anticipate an inevitable fall.
 They might even be tempted to cash out, trading one risk (market volatility) for another (lack of growth potential).

 History reminds us that markets go up and down, and corrections are part of that rollercoaster ride.
 That's why having a plan and a diversified portfolio are so important.
 Diversification offers a better approach because you spread your investments across asset types, locations and sizes that react differently to market conditions.
 The idea is that a gain in one area helps offset a decline in another.

 If potential sudden market moves have you overly anxious, your portfolio could be due for checkup.
-The middle of the year can be a good time to make sure market fluctuations haven't thrown off your predetermined portfolio weights.
+Now can be a good time to make sure market fluctuations haven't thrown off your predetermined portfolio weights.

 An overweight stock allocation, for example, can increase the value of your portfolio while simultaneously adding more risk than you intended.
 In this case, it may be time to rebalance, or sell your winning holdings and get your portfolio allocation back to your original plan.

 While markets hitting a new high might get its share of buzz, it shouldn't be the catalyst for drastic changes to your portfolio.
 We believe in relying on an overall investment plan that reflects the time you have to invest, and your overall comfort with risk.